TuxVinyards/qqX/README.md

 And even beneath Gnome Boxes' initially simple interface, for example, something basic like moving the VM folder contains a whole learning curve.
 Forget anything [more](https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads) unless you wish to become an expert in xml, gnome3 & vala

-Quickemu, on the other hand, is simply a capable and straightforward Bash script.
+Quickemu, on the other hand, is a simple and capable Bash script.
 Much easier for community contributions.
 Much easier to edit and easy to fix.

 ## Why qqX?